 Many people have written many words about Twitter features and content moderation policies.
 One of the better articles I’ve read regarding the latter is by Mike Masnick on Techdirt.
 But I’m not here to talk about that.

-Musk is putting out $44 Billion to take Twitter from a publicly listed private (not a public utility) company trading on the stock market to a privately held company.
+Musk is putting out $44 Billion to take Twitter from a publicly listed private (not a public utility) company.
+Twitter was trading on the stock market and will not be a privately held company.
 The expense alone makes me think it’s fair to assume at least some of the value Musk wants to unlock is economic.

 Here’s the rub, Twitter’s ad platform great.
 But Twitter ads, to the best of my knowledge and understanding from all of my experiences, cost more than ads on Facebook or Instagram.
 Every time Twitter has introduced a new ad format or ad placement, users and sometimes advertisers react um, er, uhh, adversely.